mromk94/Hive_Container/Blueprint.md

-# Hive Container Chrome Extension — Blueprint
+# Hive Container Chrome Extension — Phases 1–7 of the OMK Hybrid Grid: telemetry-driven connectivity modes wired into SecurityDecisionEngine and MemorySyncClient, offline-safe security decisions, L-Mesh/Federated Twins/AR scaffolding, and UNWIRED-COMPONENTS.md tracking everything not yet plugged into transports or UI.

-This blueprint captures the vision, scope, architecture, security model, and a living, modular TODO for the Hive Container Chrome extension.
 It aligns with AIverse‑Hub, omakh‑Hive, and scout94.

 ---